Celebrity Big Brother (British TV series) series 5: Ken Russell

 Ken Russell was an English film director, whose credits included films such as Women in Love and Tommy.
 He entered the house on Day 1.
 He walked from the series on Day 5.
 Russell died on 27 November 2011.

 Leo Sayer

 Leo Sayer is an English-Australian singer-songwriter and musician, who rose to prominence in the 1970s with releases such as "You Make Me Feel Like Dancing" and "When I Need You".
 He entered the house on Day 1.
-He walked from the series on Day 10.
+He walked from the series on Day 10 after not wanting to wash his undergarments.

 Shilpa Shetty

-Shilpa Shetty is an Indian actress, primarily known for her roles in Main Khiladi Tu Anari Dhadkan.
+Shilpa Shetty is an Indian actress, primarily known for her roles in Main Khiladi Tu Anari and Dhadkan.
 She made her Bollywood debut with the film Baazigar.
 She was also the judge of dance reality show Jhalak Dikhhla Jaa.
 She entered the house on Day 1.
 During her time in the house, Shetty was the subject of alleged racist behaviour from her fellow housemates Danielle, Jade and Jo.
 She won the series on Day 26.